-When travelling through shallow waterbeds and across spring and summer snow fields, boots provide features for keeping your feet well gripped and dry.
-All of the boots in our women's review have either a waterproof lining and/or outer water resistant treatment.
+When traveling through shallow waterbeds and across spring and summer snow fields, boots provide features for keeping your feet well gripped and dry.
+All of the models in our women's review have either a waterproof lining and/or outer water-resistant treatment.
 Compared to hiking shoes, boots have technical tread patterns constructed of harder rubber soles with deeper and wider spaced lugs.
 This handles rugged terrain well.

 Boots are in fact heavier than hiking shoes, but only by a few ounces to a pound.
 All of the women's boots we reviewed weigh between 1.5 and 3.5 pounds per pair.
-To put this weight in perspective, our reviewed women's hiking shoes weigh in between 1.3 and 2 pounds.
-The extra weight of boots comes with a longer life span, more durability in rugged terrain and conditions, as well as the above mentioned support and stability.
+To put this weight in perspective, the models in our fleet weigh in between 1.3 and 2 pounds.
+The extra weight of boots comes with a longer life span, more durability in rugged terrain and conditions, as well as the above-mentioned support and stability.
 Your hiking objectives will determine whether a shoe or a boot is most appropriate.